Jonr1944/JReisherPortfolio/final_project_partII.md

 <img src="Slide8.JPG" width="700"/>

+Frame 9:
-Frame 9: I relialized after my user research, that I need to revamp my graph on hashtags to articulate which ones are problimatic rather than the language.
-This willbetter illustrate my point that almost all popular hash tags are either anti-vaccine or nutural (could be used for or against vaccines).
-Additionally, I should make a graph of how many people could have received a vaccine, by type, and compare that to those that did.
+I realized after my user research that I need to revamp my graph on hashtags to articulate which ones are problematic rather than the language.
+This will better illustrate my point that almost all popular hashtags are either anti-vaccine or natural (could be used for or against vaccines).
+Additionally, I should graph how many people could have received a vaccine by type and compare that to those that did.
 This helps establish a stronger link of legitimacy.
-If people feel strongly that the Chinese Vaccine is best, for example, the data should show that all Sinopham vaccines were used.
+If people feel strongly that the Chinese Vaccine is best, the data should show that all Sinopham vaccines were used.

 <img src="Slide9.JPG" width="700"/>